 Any layer can include one or multiple objects or sublayers.

 Objects are not bound to layers.
-You can relocate an object to another layer by drag-and-dropping.
+You can relocate an object to another layer by a simple drag-and-drop.

 About the Layers Panel